yannoff/yamltools/README.md

 # yannoff/yamltools

-A command-line utility to juggle easily with `JSON` & `YAML`, written in PHP.
+The YAML Tools Project: A command-line toolbox for `YAML`, written in PHP.

 ## Requirements